ramirezp6856/webpack-3-from-scratch/README.md

 it's quite ingenious!
 Besides import and export, webpack supports various other module syntaxes as well, see Module API for more information.

-Note that webpack will not alter any code other than import and export statements.
+**Note** webpack will not alter any code other than import and export statements.
 If you are using other ES2015 features, make sure to use a transpiler such as Babel or Bublé via webpack's loader system.

 ## Configuration File